sofia-huang/DATA441/project2/project2.md

 ```
 Output:

-The validated MSE for Lowess is : 64.00130725548516
+- The validated MSE for Lowess is : 64.00130725548516

-The optimal number of iterations is 2; and its corresponding MSE is 42.952746612490856
+- The optimal number of iterations is 2; and its corresponding MSE is 42.952746612490856

+##### SciKitLearn-compliant version

-Here is the same function but scikit-learn compliant.
+Here is the same function but SciKitLearn-compliant.
 ```Python
 class Lowess_AG_MD:
     def __init__(self, f = 1/10, iter = 3,intercept=True):